Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 ![Error Diagram](./pictures/ec.png "Error Diagram")

+The last error we need to account for is the error in the prediction itself.
+This comes from the differences in actual ball trajectories vs the trajectory we predict for them.
+To measure this simply comapre a trajectory of a ball from a video, to a predicted trajectory.
+Most of the work on this is done and can be found in (...).

 Our estimates for all the erros are provided in the table below.
 |Source| Symbol | Quantity | Units |Notes|
 |----------|----------|----------|----------|----------|